jc-rochez/microsoft-fabric-end-to-end-data-platform/README.md

 ## 📊 Sales Analytics Example

 This project showcases how to build an end-to-end modern data platform using Microsoft Fabric, from raw data ingestion to business-ready analytics.
+It enables scalable, reliable, and analytics-ready data processing for business insights.

 It includes a full Medallion architecture (Bronze, Silver, Gold), a semantic model, and a Power BI dashboard.